 Landscape, Heritage & English Lakes

-English Lakes is proud of it's roots within the communities local to it's hotel's, the local people and industries that help us deliver exceptional services and products to our guests.
-Our region offering guests a chance to experience our history, landscape and culture and ensure that each of our guests has their own story to tell as well as sharing in and experiencing the story of English Lakes.
+English Lakes Hotels are proud of their roots within the communities local to it's hotel's, the local people and industries that help us deliver exceptional services and products to our guests and experiences of our history, landscape and culture.

 The Lake District & North Lancashire